 Please use the Disability Verification Form to facilitate the documentation process.

-Existing documentation must contain the student’s diagnosis; documentation such as a current IEP, 504 Plan, or Psychological Evaluation may provide sufficient information to determine eligibility for accommodations.
-Current educational related documentation should be dated within three years of the accommodation request.
+Existing documentation must contain the student’s diagnosis.
+Documentation such as a current IEP, 504 plan or psychological evaluation may provide sufficient information to determine eligibility for accommodations.
+Current education-related documentation should be dated within three years of the accommodation request.

 If the licensed health provider would prefer to write a letter on your behalf, please have them include the information below.
 Letters must be dated within six months of request.

 Documentation should include the following elements: